 So, let’s look at the science behind a hot CPU in simple terms.

 Now, the second law of thermodynamics sheds light on entropy.
-According to this law, if entropy (energy transfer) is constant in a system with an energy inflow, heat transfer is inevitable.
+According to this law, heat transfer is inevitable if entropy (energy transfer) is constant in a system with an energy inflow.

-In simpler words, a computer must utilize the electricity flowing into the CPU or lose the energy in the form of heat.
+In simpler words, a computer must utilize the electricity flowing into the CPU or lose the energy in heat.

-So, as your computer receives power from an electrical outlet or battery, it will generate heat as a healthy way to get rid of any extra energy.
+So, as your computer receives power from an electrical outlet or battery, it will generate heat as a healthy way to eliminate any extra energy.

 If there is no heat transfer, a system’s entropy or CPU, in this case, cannot remain constant, and the components will disintegrate.